threenine/api-template/docs/docs/tutorials/start-new-solution.md

 The typical API Template Pack solution come preconfigured with Logging, EntityFramework, Validation, Mapping, Unit Testing tools and more.
 We attempt to provide an entire local Docker Compose development environment with a PostgreSQL database and Seq as your centralised logging dashboard.
 We will be adding more as this project continues to evolve.

-### Start a new Solution
+## Start a new API Solution

-Once you have [installed the API Template Pack](../start/getting-started "Install API Template Pack") you ready to start generating your new project.
+Once you have [installed the API Template Pack](../../getting-started "Install API Template Pack") you ready to start generating your new project.

 For the purpose of this tutorial we're going to assume you are working Ubuntu and using [Jetbrains Rider IDE](https://www.jetbrains.com/rider/), but the steps will be exactly the same on whichever [operating system with  .net 6 installed](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60).